 - Wolf Ridge Ski Resort (Mars Hill)

 - Beech Mountain Resort (Beech Mountain)

 - Cross-Country Skiing Near Blowing Rock & Boone NC

 Asheville has emerged over the last decade as one of the most popular tourist destinations on the East Coast.

-But while it is the major hub of Western North Carolina, Asheville is hardly the only place in the area worth visiting in winter.
+But while it is the major hub of Western North Carolina, Asheville isn’t the only place in NC worth visiting in winter.